dispel4py2-0/Dispel4Py/provenance_documentation.md

 instance, a Research Infrastructure (RI) may indicate best practices to reproduce and describe the operations performed by the users exploiting its facilities, or even impose requirements which may turn into quality assessment metrics.
-For instance, a certain RI would require to choose among a set of contextualisation types, in order to adhere to the infrastructure's metadata portfolio.
+This could require to choose among a set of contextualisation types, in order to adhere to the infrastructure's metadata portfolio.
 Thus, a provenance configuration profile play in favour of more generality, encouraging the implementation and the re-use of fundamental methods across disciplines.